 Greenhouse gases remain in the atmosphere for a long time.
 So even if we stopped all emissions today, the planet will continue to warm far into the future.
 The degree to which it warms is key, if we don't act today the warming changes will become too hot to handle.

 NSW and ACT Regional Climate Modelling Project- produced the ACT Climate Change Snapshot.

-an ACT community hub for working to create a sustainable Canberra.
-Includes a calendar of upcoming events.
+: an ACT community hub for working to create a sustainable Canberra that includes a calendar of upcoming events.

-ANU Climate Institute- The Institute draws on the wealth of climate change expertise across the national university's seven colleges and puts on some really great, informative events.
+ANU Climate Change Institute: The Institute draws on the wealth of climate change expertise across the national university's seven colleges and puts on some really great, informative events.

 Bureau of Meteorology

 Australia's national weather, climate and water agency provides trend maps and global time series illustrating climate change and variability.

 the national Government body responsible for administering legislation to reduce Australia’s carbon emissions and increase the use of clean energy.